federicomaffei/yelp/README.md

 ====================

-Possible future adds to the features:
+###Possible future adds to the features:

- *

- *
+ * The possibility to add an image or more along with a new restaurant.